antonyxsik/antonyxsik.github.io/_pages/code.md

 The current binaries can be downloaded from [CRAN](https://cran.r-project.org/web/packages/LatticeKrig/).
 The package provides methods for interpolating big spatial data sets by using a large number of basis functions and efficient computation with clever use of sparsity.

-The development version can be downloaded from this [Github](https://github.com/antonyxsik/Normalization-Paper/tree/main), where a few significant computational roadblocks removed.
-Further updates will include experimentation with different basis functions and data fusion!
+The development version can be downloaded from this [repository](https://github.com/antonyxsik/Normalization-Paper/tree/main), where significant computational roadblocks have been removed.
+Further updates will include experimentation with different basis functions, change of support, and data fusion!

 Other Projects